300. DSC 201- 2.3- The Enlightenment and the Advent of Periodical Essays (1)

 Enlightenment writers were deeply concerned with the role of the individual in society and the nature of human progress.
 Reason and knowledge were seen as the keys to improving both personal virtue and society at large.
 Literature became a tool for promoting these ideas, challenging superstition, and advocating for social reforms, such as the abolition of slavery and the expansion of civil liberties.

-Major Writers and Works
+Major Writers and their Works

 One of the central figures of the English Enlightenment was John Locke, whose philosophical works, such as An Essay Concerning Human Understanding (1690), laid the groundwork for the movement.
 Locke argued that knowledge comes from sensory experience and that human beings are born as a "blank slate" (tabula rasa), shaping their ideas through experience.
 His ideas on government, individual rights, and education significantly influenced political thought and literature.

 Alexander Pope was a leading poet of the period, known for his satirical verse and heroic couplets.
 His work An Essay on Man (1733–1734) explores human nature, reason, and the relationship between humanity and the universe, reflecting Enlightenment optimism in human potential.
-Similarly, Jonathan Swift, another key figure, used satire to critique society.
-His famous work Gulliver's Travels (1726) is both a fantastical adventure and a scathing critique of human nature and political institutions.

 Daniel Defoe is often credited with writing the first English novel, Robinson Crusoe (1719), which reflects Enlightenment values like self-reliance, individualism, and rational problem-solving.
 The novel explores human resilience, emphasizing reason and practical knowledge as tools for survival.